Haoyuan-Shi/energy-conserving-contact-dynamics/README.md

-# energy-conserving-contact-dynamics
-Energy-Conserving Contact Dynamics of Nonspherical Rigid-Body Particles
+# Energy-Conserving Contact Dynamics of Nonspherical Rigid-Body Particles

 This repository provides a modified implementation of the Langston model for simulating body particles in LAMMPS (22 Jul 2025).
 The modifications are based on the original framework by [Langston et al., 2010](https://link.springer.com/article/10.1007/s10035-010-0217-4), with improvements designed to eliminate discontinuous forces in body particle interactions.